-- o Preparing simple, nutritionally sound meals (in the home). - Practicing safe food handling and storage. - Using food preparation equipment. - Serving meals in ways that encourage normalizing interactions. - Assisting clients/residents with eating and drinking. - o Cleaning equipment, dishes, and utensils after use.
+- o Preparing simple, nutritionally sound meals (in the home). - Practicing safe food handling and storage. - Using food preparation equipment. - Serving meals in ways that encourage normalizing interactions. - Assisting clients/residents with eating and drinking. - Utilizing safe eating assistance techniques with individuals who are experiencing difficulty biting, chewing and/or swallowing. - o Cleaning equipment, dishes, and utensils after use. - Involving the client in meal preparation in the Home